L'LORI equipped spacecraft floating by an asteroid

 A 3D rendering of the L’LORRI instrument, built for NASA’s Lucy mission.

 L’LORRI consists of an 8.2-inch (20.8-centimeter) aperture telescope that focuses visible light onto a charge-coupled device.
 It’s the next-generation version of the LORRI instrument currently flying on NASA’s New Horizons spacecraft, which provided the first detailed, close-up views of Pluto and its moons in July 2015, and the first reconnaissance of a Kuiper Belt object — Arrokoth — in January 2019.
-Among other capabilities, L’LORRI will produce Lucy’s highest-resolution surface maps, which will allow scientists to study the geology, craters and surface evolution of the Trojans.
+Among other capabilities, L’LORRI will produce Lucy’s highest-resolution surface maps, which will allow scientists to study the geology, craters, and surface evolution of the Trojans.

 Mission